System Configuration

 Warning

-When innodb_autoinc_lock_mode is set to traditional lock mode (i.e., a value of 0) or to consecutive lock mode (i.e., a value of 1) it can cause unresolved deadlocks and make the system unresponsive in Galera Cluster.
+When innodb_autoinc_lock_mode is set to traditional lock mode (that is, a value of 0) or to consecutive lock mode (that is, a value of 1) it can cause unresolved deadlocks and make the system unresponsive in Galera Cluster.

 After all of that, make sure the InnoDB log buffer is written to file once per second, rather than on each commit, to improve performance.
 To do this, set the innodb_flush_log_at_trx_commit variable to 0 like so;